50% Off Installation: Summer Savings Are Here! Book Your FREE Estimate Today – Don’t Miss Out!

 8. For storm doors, since they are aluminum, installers should drill small pilot holes to allow the screws to penetrate without splitting.

-9. Care should be taken when caulking anything to guarantee that the temperature is within the caulk manufacturer’s recommended range.
+9. Care must be taken when caulking to ensure the temperature is within the manufacturer’s recommended range.
+This helps guarantee proper adhesion and long-lasting results.

 The performance of your windows can make a big difference in how comfortable your home is, especially during freezing weather.
 Air infiltration and drafty windows allow for cold winter air to leak inside your home.
 Besides making your house drafty and cold, your furnace has to run constantly due to the poor performance of your windows.